-Jobs to be done is a framework that helps companies like to understand precisely what customers are trying to achieve with your product.
-I know, it all sounds simple at first.
-However, once you start talking to your customers and drill deeper, you may realize, that your customers are not exactly using your product in the way you thought they would.
+"Jobs to be done" is a framework that helps companies understand precisely what customers are trying to achieve with their product.
+This sounds simple at first.
+However, once you start talking to your customers and dig deeper, you may realize that they are not using your product in the way you thought they would.

-For example, 35% of our customers who contacted us were male, interested in reading blogs such as CNN, Financial Times, Insider, TechCrunch with hobbies such as football, soccer etc. 25% of customers are female, prefer reading HubSpot and medium.com with varied interests.
+For example, 35 percent of our customers who contacted us were male, interested in reading blogs such as CNN, Financial Times, Insider, TechCrunch with hobbies such as football, soccer and the like.
+Twenty-five percent of customers were female, prefer reading HubSpot and medium.com with varied interests.

 All Customers types are different.
 But are they trying to achieve a similar outcome?

 We were definitely not the only company who found a vastly different demographic range among customers.
 Looking at companies such as Dropbox, Basecamp, where they have a very high variation of customer personas.
 But, in the end, the different personas have a similar outcome.
 I could love football, and you could have never even watched a game — yet we use Dropbox to store and share files.

 So, instead of looking at the individual personas of the customer, we started looking at what ‘job’ they were using our product for, and what results they were seeing.

 Because, regardless of the persona of the customer, they were mostly trying to achieve a similar outcome with the application.

 We went from numerous personas to approximately three jobs and outcomes.
 Once you realize exactly where and how your product fits into your customer's day, what they are doing with it and what it allows them to achieve, you can start using this information for growth, marketing, and product development.

 When a customer______ I want to______ so i can______

 Example: When a customer visits our website I want to pro-actively engage them so I can boost our conversion rate.